 Holly Martinez began writing at eleven years old, since the day her beloved Aunt Evie said, “Write a book.
 You have a story to tell.”

-Holly is working on her third manuscript, “One Soul Three Contracts,” based on her anything-but-normal life.
+Holly is working on her third manuscript, “One Soul, Three Contracts,” based on her anything-but-normal life.
 She believes she agreed to a predetermined plan before entering this life.
 Everything in life happens for a set reason, and no accidents occur.
 Even if her mind can’t see the explanation.

 Holly lives in Palm City, Florida.
 She is a member of Life Writers and the Palm City Write Club.